Submission Guidelines

 Word limit:

-Standard Issues: We’ll consider stories up to 8000 words, but prefer 5000 words or less.
-We’re open to flash fiction, but we do not publish poetry.
-We publish the occasional piece of non-fiction on our blog.
-Please email the editors for more information.
+We’ll consider stories up to 8000 words, but strongly prefer stories of 5000 words or less.
+We’re open to flash fiction and fiction in non-traditional formats, but we do not publish poetry or non-fiction.

 Mini-issues: Stories should be between 100-1500 words, with a hard cap at 2000 words.